 Installed Capacity of Non-Hydro Renewables (2007-2023, GW)

-Türkiye's active tectonic zone geological location makes the country rich in terms of it geothermal energy resources.
+Data as of June 2023 Source: TEİAŞ Türkiye's active tectonic zone geological location makes the country rich in terms of it geothermal energy resources.
 Türkiye has more than 1,000 geothermal springs with different temperatures.